 This network includes creative spaces in the Greater Wellington region and meets four times a year to share resources, information and ideas.
-Members include Mix and Arts on High (Hutt City); Vincents Art Workshop, Pablos Art Studios, Wellington Integrated Dance, Opportunity Arts (Wellington city); King Street Artworks and newly establishing Fareham Creative Space (Wairarapa); The Shed and Te Ara Korowai (Kapiti Coast) and more...
-Wellington creative spaces will be piloting an Tutor Exchange initiative - with discussion October /November and exchanges occuring in the new year.
+Members include Mix and Arts on High (Hutt City); Vincents Art Workshop, Pablos Art Studios, Wellington Integrated Dance, Opportunity Arts (Wellington City); King Street Artworks and newly establishing Fareham Creative Space (Wairarapa); The Shed and Te Ara Korowai (Kapiti Coast) and more...
+Wellington creative spaces will be piloting an Tutor Exchange initiative and .

 Donations of materials to creative spaces